kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

   - [ ] Plant all activity attributes for actors, containers, items
   - [ ] Anything else?
 - [ ] Fixit: Hide card on drag
-- [ ] Fixit: choppy floating card;
+- [x] Fixit: choppy floating card;
-  - possibly due to listening for hoverOn / hoverOff at sheet node level as opposed to individually on each watchable element
-  - consider attempting to key the info card to context store changes and then apply the appropriate listeners individually
-  - alternatively, find some way to just ignore any mouseenter / mouseleave events that are not relevant
+  - Idea for fixing it: simply have the card follow the mouse while on the sheet ✅
+    - This can simply be an effect on the component, related to the floating setting.
 - [ ] T Inspect!
 - [ ] Fixit: Accordion Item error
 - [ ] Replace stores with runes